DarekDGB/DigiByte-Adamantine-Wallet/docs/security/runtime-invariants.md

 - Every invariant above is enforced by CI tests.
 - Any change that weakens an invariant **must break tests**.
-- Green CI implies invariant preservation, not feature correctness alone.
+- Green CI implies **invariant preservation**, not feature correctness alone.

 ---